 The Friends of the Tay Watershed is a non-profit charitable association of residents, associations, NGOs and governments, dedicated to preserving and enhancing the health of the Tay River watershed, in eastern Ontario.

 Our objective for this website is to provide easy access to the wealth of information on our watershed, its water and its natural resources.
-It will also inform you about the many activities that our association delivers, often in partnership with other associations and agencies, to ensure the watershed’s ongoing health.
+It will also inform you about the many activities that our association delivers, often in partnership with other associations and agencies, to ensure the watershed"s ongoing health.

-In the menu at the left, in addition to our association, you will find in-depth information on the ‘Watershed’, including water quality and quantity, the watershed's geography and its history, the area's
+In the menu at the left, in addition to our association, you will find in-depth information on the Watershed, including water quality and quantity, the watershed's geography and its history, the area's

-Thank you for your interest – and your help – in looking after this beautiful, and little-known gem of eastern Ontario.
+Thank you for your interest and your help in looking after this beautiful, and little-known gem of eastern Ontario.

 The Tay Watershed, located in eastern Ontario, Canada, is home to the Tay River, the historic Tay Canal, over 45 lakes, and numerous streams.
-Over its 70 km length, it crosses six municipalities (South Frontenac, Central Frontenac, Rideau Lakes, Tay Valley, Drummond/North Elmsley, and Perth), and two counties - Lanark and Frontenac, in eastern Ontario.
+Over its 95 km length, it crosses six municipalities (South Frontenac, Central Frontenac, Rideau Lakes, Tay Valley, Drummond/North Elmsley, and Perth), and two counties - Lanark and Frontenac, in eastern Ontario.
 The watershed is part of the major Great Lakes Basin, with its waters feeding the Ottawa and eventually St. Lawrence Rivers, enroute to the Atlantic.